tengku-hanis/website/content/home/talks.md

 +++
-# A Recent Publications section created with the Pages widget.
+# A Recent and Upcoming Talks section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent talks from `content/talk/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.